pranjalkalal/CEH-Exam-Preparation/Chapter 18: Mobile Platform, IoT, and OT Hacking - IoT and OT Hacking.md

 - **Energy:** Monitoring and control in power plants, solar, hydroelectric.

 ## Communication Technologies and Protocols

+- **Short-range wireless communication**
+   - BLE, QR Codes and Barcodes,RFID,Thread(IPV6 based protocol),Wifi direct,Z-wave,ZigBee(10-100m),ANT-adaptive network topology used in sport fitness sensors.
+    - WiFi: used wifi standard is 802.11n which offers maximum speed of 600 mbps and range 50m.
+    - light-fidelity(Li-Fi):just like wifi but 2 differences-mode of communication and speed,and Li-Fi is visible light communications(VLC) system that use light bulb to transfer data at very high speed pf 224Gpds.

+- **Medium-range wireless communication**
+    - HaLow(varient of Wifi for rural areas),LTE-Advanced,6LoWPAN(IPV6),QUIC-Quick UDP Internet Connections
+- **Long-range wireless communication**
+    - LPWAN (LoRaWAN,Sigfox,Neul),VSAT-very small aperture terminal,cellular,MQTT,NB-IoT-nerrowband IoT is varient of LoRaWAN an sigfox
+- **Wired Communication**
+    - Ethernet,multimedia over coax alliance-MoCA,Power line communication-PLC
-- **Common Technologies:**
+- **IoT O.S.**
-  - Wi-Fi, RFID, ZigBee, LTE, LP WAN, SigFox, Ethernet.
+    -  RTOS,ubuntu core(aka snappy),fuchsia(by google)
+- **IoT application Protocols**
-- **Operating Systems:**
+  - COAP,EDGE,LWM2M,Physical web,XMPP,Mihini/M3DA
-  - Embed OS, Windows 10 IoT, Contiki NG, Ubuntu Core.

 ## Communication Models
 1. **Device to Device:**
-   - Direct communication between two devices.
+   - Device-to-device communication is most commonly used in smart home devices such as thermostats, light bulbs, door locks, CCTV cameras, and fridges, which transfer small data packets to each other at a low data rate.
 2. **Device to Cloud:**
-   - Devices communicate with the app service provider.
+   - devices communicate with the cloud directly, rather than directly communicating with the client to send or receive data or commands.
+It uses communication protocols such as Wi-Fi or Ethernet, and sometimes uses Cellular as well.
 3. **Device to Gateway:**
-   - Devices communicate with an IoT gateway which then connects to the app service provider.
+   - In this model, the IoT device communicates with an intermediate device called a gateway, which in turn communicates with the cloud service.
 4. **Backend Data Sharing:**
-   - Device communicates with multiple app service providers.
+   - This type of communication model extends the device-to-cloud communication type such that the data from the IoT devices can be accessed by authorized third parties.
+Here, devices upload their data onto the cloud, which is later accessed or analyzed by third parties.

 ## Security Challenges
 - **Common Issues:**
   - No or weak security, poor access control, vulnerable web applications, clear text communications, lack of support, physical theft.

-# IoT Threats and Vulnerabilities
+## IoT Threats and Vulnerabilities
+  - Threats to IoT can be sorted into 3 primary categories:Security,Privacy and safety.

+# IoT Attacks
+  - **IoT Security Problems**: IoT = Application + Network + Mobile + Cloud
+  - Application vul.: validation of inputted string,AuthN,AuthZ,no automatic security updates,default password.
+  - Network vul.: Firewall,improper communications encryption,services,lack of automatic updates.
+  - Mobile vul.: Insecure API,Lack of communication channels encryption,authentication,lack of storage security.
+  - Cloud vul.: Improper authentication,no encryption for storage and communications,insecure web interface
+  - this all vul. comes under IoT

-## OWASP Top 10 IoT Threats
+### OWASP Top 10 IoT Threats
   1. **Weak, Guessable, or Hard-coded Passwords**
      - Easily guessed or hard-coded credentials pose significant security risks.

   2. **Insecure Network Services**
      - Services that lack encryption and other security measures are vulnerable to attacks.

   3. **Insecure Ecosystem Interfaces**
      - Includes web applications, APIs, and other components that interact with the device.

   4. **Lack of Secure Update Mechanism**
      - Firmware updates without secure methods can be exploited for attacks.

   5. **Use of Insecure or Outdated Components**
      - Deprecated or insecure software components can be compromised.

   6. **Insufficient Privacy Protection**
      - User data must be stored and transmitted securely to protect privacy.

   7. **Insecure Data Transfer and Storage**
      - Sensitive data should be encrypted during transfer and storage.

   8. **Lack of Device Management**
      - Poor management interfaces can lead to security lapses.

   9. **Insecure Default Settings**
      - Default settings like "admin/admin" for username and password should be avoided.

   10. **Lack of Physical Hardening**
       - Physical access to the device can lead to its compromise.

-## IoT Attack Surfaces
+### IoT Attack Surfaces
-1. **Physical Interfaces**
+  1. Ecosystem(general)
-   - Ports and physical connections on the device that can be exploited.

-2. **Firmware**
+  2. Device Memory
-   - Vulnerabilities in the firmware can be exploited through updates.

-3. **Network Traffic**
-   - Unencrypted communications can be intercepted.

-4. **Vendor and Third-Party APIs**
-   - APIs must be secure to prevent unauthorized access.
+  3. Device Physical Interfaces
+  4. Device Web Interface

-5. **Local Storage**
+  5. Device Firmware
-   - Data stored on the device should be protected.

-6. **Mobile Applications**
-   - Security weaknesses in associated mobile apps can be exploited.
+  6. Device Network Services
+  7. Administrative Interface
+  8. Local Data Storage
+  9. Cloud Web Interface
+  10. Third party backend APIs
+  11. Update Mechanism
+  12. Mobile Application
+  13. Vendor Backend APIs
+  14. Ecosystem Communication
+  15. Network Traffic
+  16. Authentication/Authorization
+  17. Privacy
+  18. Hardware/sensors

-## Additional IoT Vulnerabilities
+ ### Additional IoT Vulnerabilities
 - **MFA/2FA:** Implementing multi-factor authentication to enhance security.
 - **Lockout Policies:** Prevent brute force attacks by locking accounts after several failed attempts.
 - **DDoS Protection:** Devices should be protected against denial-of-service attacks.
 - **Regular Updates and Patches:** Ensure timely updates to address vulnerabilities.
 - **Insecure Third-party Components:** Ensure third-party components are secure.
 - **Hardware Access Ports:** Secure physical ports like JTAGs and UARTs to prevent unauthorized access.

+ ### Unique IoT Attacks

+- **HVAC Attacks**: Exploiting web-managed heating, ventilation, and air conditioning systems.
+  - hack corporate systems,security vulnerability
+  - **steps:**
+      1. attackers use Shodan and searches for vulnerable industrial control systems-ICSs
+      2. after finding vulnerable ICS,attacker searches for default user creadentials using online tool-Defpass
+      3. use those credentials
+      4. after gaining access to ICSs, attampt to gain access to HVAC system remotely
+      5. after gaining access, attacker can control temprature from HVAC or do other attacks on local network.

+- **Rolling Code Attacks**: Intercepting and predicting codes used in key fobs, it is used to steal vehicle.
+  - the code that locks or unlocks a vehicle or garage is called rolling code or hopping code.Here Jammer is used
+  - tools rfcat-rolljam, RFCrack

+- **Bluetooth Attacks**: Exploits like BlueBorne and Bluejacking.
+  - **Steps**:
+     1. Discover Blutooth Device
+     2. Retrive MAC address
+     3. Send probes
+     4. retrive OS info
+     5. Gain access and control device.

+- **DDoS via Jamming**: Overwhelming IoT devices' communication channels.
+- **Sybil Attack**: Overloading systems with false identities, e.g., causing traffic jams via manipulated GPS data.
+  - transmits radio signals randomly and disables the endpoints from sending or receiving any messages.

+- **SDR(Software defined radio) Based Attack**: using software based radio communication system, attacker can examine the communication signals passing through IoT network and can send spam messages to interconnected devices.
+   - Types of SDR-based attacks: Replay Attack(tool:URH-Universal Radio Hacker), Cryptanalysis attack,Reconnaissance attack

+- **DNS Rebinding Attack**: It is process of obtaining access to victim's router.
+- **DDOS Attack**: exploiting vulnerability and install malicious software,Army of Botnets,large volume of request

+**Case Study: Enemybot**
+  - it is Mirai-based botnet malware dicoverd in 2022.
+  - It uses sophisticated string obfuscation methods to bypass security solutions.
+  - **Steps**:
+    1. Creating Exploits : Scanner-bot killer
+    2. Disabling Other Malware on target : mirai's source code with additional keywords
+    3. Gaining access : brute force attack
+    4. Launching Attack : Crypto mining
+    5. Persistence : XOR encoding

+- **Malwares**
+  - Enemybot: Enemybot is a Mirai-based botnet malware discovered in early 2022
+  - EquationDrug: EquationDrug is a dangerous computer rootkit that attacks the Windows platform.
+It performs targeted attacks against various organizations and lands on the infected system by being downloaded and executed by the Trickler dubbed "DoubleFantasy,"
+  - IExpress Wizard: IExpress Wizard is a wrapper program that guides the user to create a self-extracting package that can automatically install the embedded setup files, Trojans, etc.
+  - BitCrypter: BitCrypter can be used to encrypt and compress 32-bit executables and .NET apps without affecting their direct functionality.

+# IoT Hacking Methodology
+  - Using this methodology, an attacker acquires information through techniques such as gathering info,identifying attack surface area and vulnerability scanning.
+  - **Phases of Hacking Methodology**
+     1. Information Gathering :
+       - **tool**:
+         - Shodan: information about internet connected devices,ip address,hostname,ISP,Device location,Banner of target IoT device.
+         - MultiPing: find IP of any IoT device,scan to identify vulnerability.
+         - FCC ID Search: find the details and granted cerification of the devices.It contains 2 elements (Grantee ID-Initial 3 or 5 char,Product ID-remaining char)
+         - IoTSeeker: discover IoT device using default credentialsand vulnerable to hijacking attacks, check about factory set credentials

+     2. Vulnerability Scanning
+      - **tools**:
+        - Nmap: identify open ports and services.
+        - RIoT(Retina IoT) scanner: identifies at-risk IoT devices such as IP cameras,DVRs,printers,Routers.
+        - Foren6: sniff the traffic of IoT devices,uses sniffer to capture 6LoWPAN traffic,captures RPL related information and able to capture live packets
+     3. Launch Attacks
+     4. Gain Remote Access
+     5. Maintain Access
+# IoT Attack Countermeasures

 # IoT Attacks Tools